Ford Bond

 David Ford Bond (October 23, 1904 – August 15, 1962) was an American radio personality.

 He was the announcer for several popular radio shows in the 1930s and 1940s, earning him a spot on the This Is Your Life television show.

 For his work on radio, Bond has a star on the Hollywood Walk of Fame at 6706 Hollywood Blvd.

 Early years

 Ford Bond was born in Louisville, Kentucky on October 23, 1904.

 Radio

 Bond began working on radio at WHAS in Louisville, Kentucky, and joined NBC in 1928.

-For 20 years in the 1930s and 1940s, he was the announcer for several radio soap operas and other shows, including the advertising voice for a sponsor's product called Bab-O. He was also a sports announcer for NBC radio in the 1930s, calling college football games as well as the 1934 Major League Baseball All-Star Game and 1934 World Series.
+For 20 years in the 1930s and 1940s, he was the announcer for several radio soap operas and other shows, including the advertising voice for a sponsor's product, Bab-O cleanser.
+He was also a sports announcer for NBC radio in the 1930s, calling college football games as well as the 1934 Major League Baseball All-Star Game and 1934 World Series.
 He also served as radio consultant for Thomas E. Dewey during Dewey's 1948 campaign for president.

 For almost 30 years, Bond was the spokesman for Cities Service petroleum company, "the longest sponsor-announcer association in the history of radio."